celaleddin/web-serial-plot/README.md

 #### Running

-* Run local web server which reads serial data and publishes: `FLASK_APP=server.py flask run`
+* Run local web server which reads serial data and publishes: `python server.py`
 * Open `graph.html` in your favorite web browser and enjoy!